Airbow / Product and Brand Design

 The incumbent’s product had built an incredibly strong and loyal user base, where the gun is almost the most important tool a builder has on site.
 Entering the market with a new solution seemed inherently risky.

 Airbow and ThoughtFull approached the project by designing the things that mattered to builders.
-Right through the design and development process the team e deep empathy with the users, understanding what would make their lives on site better, what would make their business better and what would make the lives of homeowners better.
+Right through the design and development process the team developed deep empathy with the users, understanding what would make their lives on site better, what would make their business better and what would make the lives of homeowners better.

 All ideas – from key features, brand positioning, product form, naming, right through to the diagrams and language – were shown, tested, mocked up and put in the hands of the builder every step of the way.